Key takeaways:

 Fibrinolysis: breaking down clots

 Blood clots break down by a process called fibrinolysis, a term that means to cut up fibrin.
 Plasmin is the enzyme the body makes to break down fibrin in clots.
 But it isn’t as simple as just having plasmin come along to cut the fibrin.
-Instead, a series of actions take place to activate plasmin.
+Instead, a series of actions takes place to activate plasmin.
+(See fibronogen genes in the genotype report section below.)

 Plasminogen is the inactive form of plasmin.
 It is produced in the liver and circulates until it is needed.
 When plasminogen is converted by either tissue plasminogen activator (tPA) or urokinase, it becomes plasmin.